gcallah/indras_net/README.md

 predator_prey.py is the core of a family of predator prey models, of which Smith's fashion model is the first. pred-run.py runs this model.

+prop_args.py is the start of a property manager.

 spatial_agent.py contains an agent sub-class and environment sub-class that position agents in space.